cnvrg/pose-detection-blueprint/README.md

 7. You can use the `Try it Live` section with any image to check your model
 8. You can also integrate your API with your code using the integration panel at the bottom of the page

-Congrats!
+Congratulations!
 You have trained and deployed a custom model that can detects human body poses in images!

 [See here how we created this blueprint](https://github.com/cnvrg/Blueprints/tree/main/Pose%20Detection)